apache/openserverless-site/content/en/docs/installation/prereq/server/mk8s/_index.md

 Furthermore, since MicroK8S is installed using `snap`, you also need to [install `snap`](https://snapcraft.io/docs/installing-snapd).

+> 💡 **NOTE**
+>
-While `snap` is available for many linux distributions, it is typically pre-installed and well supported in in Ubuntu and its derivatives.
+>   While `snap` is available for many linux distributions, it is typically
+    pre-installed and well supported in in Ubuntu and its derivatives.
 So we recommend MicroK8S only if you are actually using an Ubuntu-like Linux distribution.

 If you system is suitable to run MicroK8S you can use the following subcommand to install in the server: